ranjeethdelphix/mysqllinux/docs/docs/Provisioning.md

 ## Provisioning a VDB

 1. On the dSource Timeflow, click on the *Provision* action on the snapshot that you want to use for the VDB (highlighted below)

       ![Screenshot](./image/select-snap.png)

 2. Select the target host from the dropdown on which VDB needs to be created.
    If there are multiple MySQL repositories on the host, select the one that matches the source db version.

     If there are multiple OS users on the host, select the user you want to use.

       ![Screenshot](./image/select-target.png)

 3. Enter the following values for the target configuration:
       - DB User
          This is the database user for the VDB.
 Delphix will use this user to manage the VDB.
          It is recommended that you use the same user account that was used by the staging db.

       - DB Password
          Password for the VDB db user.

       - BaseDir
          MySQL installation directory.
-This is where the location of */bin/mysql*
+This is the location of the MySQL binaries.
+Default location is */bin/mysql* however mention the actual location of the binaries.

       - VDB Port
          MySQL database port for the VDB.

       - VDB Server ID
          MySQL server id for the VDB.
 This server id must be non-zero and greater than the dsource server id.

       - Mount Location
          This is the mount directory for Delphix VDB on the Target host.
          This location should be unique and empty.

       ![Screenshot](./image/target-config.png)

 4. On Configuration screen, add VDB name, select Target group,  check *Auto vFiles Restart* checkbox and select **Next**